halfer/git-diff/README.md

 * Sections without changes are indicated
 * CSS output is easily restyled

-A demo file is included to show how it can be called.
+A demo file is included, or you can simply do something like this:

+    <?php

     // Grab diff output from the git binary
     $diffStr = `git diff changedfile`;